Follow

 Translations of the Russian poet, Pushkin’s contemporary Evgeny Baratynsky (1800-1844) and Boris Pasternak’s poem “The Feasts”, Ian Probstein (Presentation)

 “A Prayer for Cats and Dogs,” “Gogol,” “Poem of Departure,” “A Madhouse,” “That Night I Failed to Call Pasternak,” “Sandglass Shows Time as if All Arguments and Wars,” “In Every Alley Cat, in Every Stray Dog,” “Is a Corpse Afraid of the Dead?”
-“I Don’t Remember When This Light in Me Was First Lit…” “It Is so Nice to Be in a Madhouse” in a Multilingual Book of Poems by Benjamin Blazhenny Aisenshtadt (1921–1999) Dedicated to His 100th Birthday Anniversary, Ian E. Probstein (Article)
+“I Don’t Remember When This Light in Me Was First Lit…” “It Is so Nice to Be in a Madhouse” in a Multilingual Book of Poems by Benjamin Blazhenny Aisenshtadt (1921–1999) Dedicated to His 100th Birthday Anniversary, Ian E. Probstein (Poem)

 Link